IndicoDataSolutions/ocr-migration/README.md

 If the script fails for any reason you should be safe to re-run as the files are cached -- but it will still take time to load page JSONs from disk (several minutes for all page files in a ~200 doc dataset).

-Next, upload the files in the `old/files` directory to a new dataset and configure the dataset to use the OCR you're looking to migrate to.
-After this is complete, run the `get_datasets.py script again.
+**Next, upload the files in the `old/files` directory to a new dataset using the UI** Make sure to configure the dataset to use the OCR you're looking to migrate to.
+You'll want to make note of the dateset ID because you'll need it in the next step.

+**After this is complete, run the `get_datasets.py script again.**

 This time you won't need to supply arguments related to labels, because we only have raw docs.

 ```bash